ejkreboot/inkport/README.md

 **Inkport** is a command-line tool for uploading and registering custom templates on the reMarkable 2 tablet.
 It safely manages template files and updates `templates.json` to make new templates available on the device.

+## 🛡️ Disclaimer

+This tool is a work in progress.
+It is provided **as-is** with no guarantees, or waranties of any kind including warranty of fitness for any purpose or warranty against damage to devices.
+Use at your own risk.
+A malformed `templates.json` may make templates unavailable.
+While reasonable effort has been expended to ensure these tools will not render your device unusable, I cannot provide assurance that your use case will not have this effect.

 ---

 ## 🚀 Features